-I am a 21 year old from Melbourne, Australia currently based in Rowville.
-My name is Jayden but my friends and family call me "Jay" or "Jay Jay".
-Growing up I was briefly called "JJ Noodles" after the snack and consequently made my very first email address that very name (it was a dark time)...
+I am a passionate 23 year old from Melbourne, Australia.
+My name is Jayden but my friends and family call me "Jay" (you may, too).
+Growing up I was briefly called "JJ Noodles" after the snack and consequently made my first email address that very name (it was a dark time)...

-I'm most interested in identity design and branding.
+Throughout my years at university I was most interested in identity design and branding.
 When I first applied for my Bachelor of Communication Design at Monash University in 2013 I thought I knew what I was getting myself into.
 To become a graphic designer was my dream job and it still is.
-If there's something I've learnt in the last three years however, it's that 'graphic design' is just too general a job title for what I want to become.
-I want to be a designer of dreams, an architect of innovation and an initiator of change.
+If there's something I've learnt being in the industry however, it's that 'graphic design' is just too general a job title for what I want to become.
+I want to be a designer of people's ideas, an architect of innovation and an initiator of change.
 I want my design to not only alter people's perception of the world, but alter the world itself.
 I believe that we, as designers, have the tools to do just that.
 As one of my inspirations, Chris Maclean, creative director at RE, once said at a talk I attended, be authentic, make it relevant and most importantly, design for a purpose.
 When I design, they are the three key points I relay in my head.

 When I'm not thinking about design (because let's face it, it's exhausting work) I'm watching the footy and hanging out with mates.
 For fun, I run an Instagram page with two other friends called @the_burger_bible where we venture around Melbourne in search for the best burger.
 It's hard but rewarding work...
 It also gives me a good excuse to check out some of Melbourne's logo scene.
 I'm a hopeless identity buff and tragic business card collector, I've built up a nice stash of business cards not only from burger joints but from places all over Melbourne.
 The idea of a business trying to capture their very essence in one small item of design intrigues me.